So many beautiful cities in Poland, it’s hard to choose! We’ve selected five cities for you to discover Poland’s diverse landscapes.

 Krakow

 Unlike Warsaw, this city was spared the fighting of the last war.
 Its architecture is particularly noteworthy, especially the Old Town, which exudes an undeniable charm.
 The Market Square is lined with historic buildings, museums and churches.
 Krakow is home to one of Poland’s most interesting museums: the Czartoryski Museum, with its fine collection of European art and Asian crafts.
-It’s easy to find your way around the city: the Old Town is home to most of the monuments and museums, as well as hotels and restaurants within a 500-meter radius.
+It’s easy to find your way around the city: the Old Town concentrates most of the monuments and museums, as well as hotels and restaurants, within a 500-meter radius.

-We recommend a minimum stay of 3 days.
-Places not to be missed beyond those listed above include the Basilica of Our Lady of St. Mary, the Wyspiański Museum, Wavel Castle, the Jewish quarter of Kazimierz, Oskar Schindler’s former factory and the Wieliczka mine.
+A minimum of 3 days is recommended.
+Places not to miss beyond those listed above include: the Basilica of Our Lady of St. Mary, the Wyspiański Museum, Wavel Castle, the Jewish quarter of Kazimierz, Oskar Schindler’s former factory, and the Wieliczka mine.

 The Tatras

-The Tatras are the highest peak in the Polish Carpathians.
-It’s the only place in Poland where you can see something other than flat!
+The Tatra mountain range is the highest point in the Polish Carpathians.
+It’s the only place in Poland where you can see anything other than the flat!
 This is the realm of cliffs, rocky peaks and glacier lakes.
-Winters are long and summers are too short and not warm enough to melt all the snow.
+The winters are long and the summers are too short and not warm enough to melt all the snow.

 The best time to discover this region is in late spring or early autumn.

-A must-see is the Podhale region, dotted with dozens of small traditional villages.
+The Podhale region, dotted with dozens of small traditional villages, is a must.
 If you like hiking, this is the ideal region, especially in the towns of Gizycko and Mikolajki.

 Gdansk